 Metrics are the stats relating to a domain name.
 These include search volume/frequency, Google Adword bids for keywords, the amount of traffic that the domain receives, etc.

 Personally, whereas metrics can be useful, they should not be relied on heavily when valuing domain names.
 Stats can be easily falsified and are not entirely reliable.

 A lot of unscrupulous people use stats to force value onto crappy domain names.
 If you use stats to value domain names, you should have the data triple verified.

 The target market is quite important as well.
 For example Funds.com would be more valuable than Dog.com.
 This is because there are more products and much bigger markets that a domain name such as Funds.com could target.

-You can read more articles on the domain blog.
+You can read more domain tutorials in our Tutorials section.